ffund/tcp-ip-essentials/lab2/2-arp.md

 arp: in X entries no match found.
 ```

 which is OK!
-Observe that if there *are* any ARP entries, all the IP addresses displayed are on the same subnet.
+Observe that if there *are* any ARP entries, all the IP addresses displayed are on the same network segment.

-If the "juliet" host (10.10.0.101) is already listed in the ARP table, then delete it with
+*If* the "juliet" host (10.10.0.101) is already listed in an ARP table, then delete it with

 ```
 sudo arp -d 10.10.0.101